The one thing photographs don’t capture easily is movement. This is where panning comes into play.

 Here, I realised I was capturing the cars too slowly, and instead of a side view, I wanted more of an angled composition.

 TIP: Use the Live View mode on your camera so you can see the situation in front of you.

 I prefer the angled view as it gives a stronger sense of movement.

 This time, I wanted to see if I could frame the image better.
 I like a challenge.
 I saw two trees that could serve as a natural frame.

 The speed and the location of the car were perfect, only the natural frame is downplayed by the movement and blurriness.

 The last panning challenge was photographing the tram.
 It is so clear you can see the driver and the people inside.
 The last few images had the same camera settings.

-> I found these worked best and continued to use them as the light situation was the same.
-Later on in the day, the light would have become brighter, forcing me to reevaluate my settings.
+I found these worked best and continued to use them as the light situation was the same.

-> What helped me the most was standing farther back from the subject.
+What helped me the most was standing farther back from the subject.
 Standing closer means the cars or bikes are moving faster relative to you, making it harder to track.
 Think about your background first, and wait there to capture the moving subjects.